 eduroam will provide you with wireless Internet access.
-When you are in Cambridge you can choose to connect via either eduroam or Lapwing.
-A list of institutions with Computing Service provided wireless access points is available.
-Note that not all have eduroam access available at present.
+When you are in Cambridge you can choose to connect wirelessly via either eduroam, the University of Cambridge Wireless Service (previously known as Lapwing) or, if one exists, a wireless service provided by your College or Institution.
+A list of institutions with UIS wireless access points is available.

-If you connecting to eduroam in Cambridge, the University Computing Service offers eduroam at Tier 2, supporting WPA2-AES with public IP addresses and no IPv6 support.
+If you are connecting to eduroam in Cambridge, UIS offers eduroam supporting WPA2-AES, with no IPv6 support.
 Details of port restrictions are given on a separate page

 Most sites participating in eduroam use the eduroam network name.
 If you go to a site that does not, you should follow local instructions to connect to the correct service.

-Note that when you use eduroam at another organisation you are bound by our AUP (ISSS rules and guidelines), the Janet AUP and the AUP of the organisation you are visiting.
+Note that when you use eduroam at another organisation you are bound by our AUP (), the Janet AUP and the AUP of the organisation you are visiting.
 Breach of AUP could result in disciplinary procedures.